microsoft/Kusto-Query-Language/doc/pythonplugin.md

   * The default value is `single`.
   * `single`: A single instance of the script will run over the entire query data.
   * `per_node`: If the query before the Python block is distributed, an instance of the script will run on each node, on the data that it contains.
 * *external_artifacts*: An optional `dynamic` literal that is a property bag of name and URL pairs, for artifacts that are accessible from cloud storage.
-They can be made available for the script to use at runtime.
-  * URLs referenced in this property bag are required to be:
-    * Included in the cluster's [callout policy](../management/calloutpolicy.md).
-    * In a publicly available location, or provide the necessary credentials, as explained in [storage connection strings](../api/connection-strings/storage-connection-strings.md).
-  * The artifacts are made available for the script to consume from a local temporary directory, `.\Temp`.
-The names provided in the property bag are used as the local file names.
-See [Examples](#examples).
-  * For more information, see [Install packages for the Python plugin](#install-packages-for-the-python-plugin).
+See more [here](#using-external-artifacts).
 * *spill_to_disk*: An optional `boolean` literal specifying an alternative method for serializing the input table to the Python sandbox.
 For serializing big tables set it to `true` to speed up the serialization and significantly reduce the sandbox memory consumption.
 Default is `false` as this parameter is experimental.

 ## Reserved Python variables